szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Allow Thieves and Bards to use Small and Medium Shields (**off** by default).
 - Allow Wizards to use Bucklers (**on** by default).

-Important notes:
+**Important notes**:

 - **Buckler parry**: This component should be installed **after** any mods that add or modify weapon protection effects (e.g., SCS's Mantle tweaks) to ensure the parry is correctly blocked by those protections.
 - **Mod compatibility**: This component identifies shield types by their unidentified name (e.g., "Buckler", "Small Shield").
 While vanilla items are patched to conform to this schema, mod-added shields not following this convention will not be affected.
 Please report any incompatible mods.

 ### Make Protection from Undead more balanced (1547) (IWDEE BGEE BG2EE EET)

-This component rebalances the scroll, replacing its "invisibility to undead" effect with a suite of powerful defensive bonuses.
+This component rebalances the scroll, replacing its "undead act as if you don't exist" effect with a suite of powerful defensive bonuses.
 For 12 hours, the user gains:

 - Immunity to level drain, vampiric domination, and paralysis from undead.
 - A +2 bonus to saves vs. Death, Paralysis, and Poison.
-- A retaliatory effect: Undead that attack the user are rebuked, taking 1d4+1 magic damage and are feared for 2 rounds (Save vs. Spell for half damage and to negate fear).
+- A retaliatory effect: Undead that attack the user are rebuked, taking 1d4+1 magic damage and are panicked (as if turned) for 2 rounds (Save vs. Spell for half damage and to negate fear).

 ### Make everyone able to perform omnidirectional backstabs (1600) (IWDEE BGEE BG2EE EET)